Skip to main content

 Replace the Dummy Content

 You often come across Dummy Content or data as a WordPress Developer.
-This text is required whenever you have to test a new feature of WordPress, a new theme, or a plugin.
+This includes placeholder content, such as dummy text and images, which are used as temporary elements during website development to test new features, themes, or plugins.
 Dummy data also comes with each WordPress installation, such as Hello World, Sample page, and your First post.

-Before launching your website, check to see if you have cleared all such data from the pages.
+Before launching your website, check to see if you have removed or replaced all such placeholder content with finalized, brand-specific material on the pages.

 Check all Forms on the Website

-Check all forms for accessibility, usability, and security.
+Check all forms and other interactive elements like buttons and menus for accessibility, usability, and security.
 Test your forms on mobile devices, iPad, and iPhone.
 If you have form elements such as checkboxes and radio buttons, make sure you can press them quickly.
 Remember, if you get irritated testing your forms, users, too, will share the same experience when they fill in the form.

 Post Go Live checklist –